The 14 best Florida beaches for families (updated for 2025)

 The amenities at Red Reef Park make it one of the best family beaches in Florida (Photo: Discover The Palm Beaches)

 In Boca Raton, the 40-acre oceanfront Red Reef Park has all of the most important amenities to make it one of the best family beaches in Florida, including year-round lifeguards, picnic and barbecue areas, public restrooms, and even a playground.
-It’s also home to a recreational snorkeling reef that was completed in 2021, a waterfront nine-hole golf course, and walking trails.
+It’s also home to a recreational snorkeling reef, a waterfront nine-hole golf course, and walking trails.
+The Gumbo Limbo Nature Center is located inside the park as well, and the whole family can add to a day at the beach with a visit to its Sea Turtle Rehabilitation Facility and outdoor aquariums representing different Southeast Florida marine habitats.

-Where to Stay Near Red Reef Park, Florida
+Where to stay near Red Reef Park, Florida

 4. Clearwater Beach